We have written stories about the Kingdom of Wonders, Cambodia, quite extensively and for a good reason.

 - Make your way to Kampot from Phnom Pehn.
 Follow the link to read more about How to get from Phnom Penh to Kampot and Kep

-- In the afternoon, take a Tuk Tuk ride to see the world famous Kampot Pepper Farm and learn about how the pepper grows to become one of our main home used spices
+- In the afternoon, take a Tuk Tuk ride to see the world famous Kampot Pepper Farm and learn about how the pepper grows.

 - Check out the Salt Fields at the afternoon harvest time.
 Here you will witness the labour intensive process of gathering salt, truly fascinating!